tudurom/windowchef/README.md

 --------

 * Move, teleport, enlarge/shrink and resize windows
+* Maximize windows vertically/horizontally/fully
+	* Supports maximizing via EWMH
+* Close windows (either killing them or via ICCCM)
+* Put windows in a virtual grid.
+* Snap windows in the corners or in the middle of the screen
+* Cycle windows forwards and backwards
-* Window groups
+* cwm-like window groups
+	* Add or remove windows to a group
+	* Activate/Deactivate/Toggle a group
 * Simple and stylish solid-color border.
 Width can be configured
-* Teleport windows in the corners or in the middle of the screen
-* Add gaps around the monitor
+* Gaps around the monitor

-* Put windows in a virtual grid.
+### Soon to come

+- [ ] Infinite number of borders

 ### Groups